-Tourism funding in this context relates to financial contributions provided through central and local government.
-There are two components to tourism funding – the source of funds and distribution of funds.
+Tourism funding in this context relates to funding provided through central and local government.
+There are two components – the source of funds and distribution of funds.

 Sources of tourism funding